 Section BTC3 Re-title policy "BTC3 - Promoting Housing Choice" Delete bullet points and replace last sentence with: "All new housing will be required to meet Lifetime Homes (or subsequent) standards and at least 10% of units within each scheme should be specifically designed to be suitable, or capable of being adapted without further structural alteration, for occupation by a wheelchair user, in accordance with current best practice" Clarification and future-proofing of the Policy Section 4.3.8 Delete last sentence Appendix being removed Section 4.4.3 After "gross retail floorspace up to 2016" add "The Retail Capacity Study was updated in 2009 and the figure revised to 42,000 square metres."
 Update Section 4.4.5 "catchments" should read "catchment" Correction Section 4.6.1 Amend the last sentence to read "The Council will is committed to joint working with key partners such as the Environment Agency" Clarification and Update Section 4.6.6 Replace first sentence with: "The AAP seeks to ensure that a significant proportion of the energy supply to new development comes from decentralised, renewable and low carbon sources, on-site where feasible."
 Clarification and Update in response to GLA representations Section 4.6.8 Delete first sentence.
-Clarification and Update in Section 4.6.14 Paragraph needs to be reworded to make clearer through bulleting SUDS and drainage measures.
+Clarification and Update in

+Section 4.6.14 Paragraph needs to be reworded to make clearer through bulleting SUDS and drainage measures.
 Update for Adoption Section 4.6.17 Delete last sentence, text is not relevant to AAP Clarification and Update

 Section 4.7.7 Include reference to 'Building for Life Standards' Clarification and Update Sections 4.7.8 4.7.19 Text needs to be summarised as it repeats content contained in Appendix 3 and 7.
-Update for Adoption Section 4.7.21 Replace "Appendix 4" with "Appendix 7" Correction Section 5.2.5 Add 'The 2000 sq m of B1a Office space is Clarification and Update Section 5.3.2 Delete Section and it repeats content of Sections 5.3.1 and 5.3.3 Clarification and Update Policy OSC Remove the word "net".
+Update for Adoption Section 4.7.21 Replace "Appendix 4" with "Appendix 7" Correction Section 5.2.5 Add 'The 2000 sq m of B1a Office space is additional to existing office floorspace including Northside House' Clarification and Update Section 5.3.2 Delete Section and it repeats content of Sections 5.3.1 and 5.3.3 Clarification and Update Policy OSC Remove the word "net".
 5000sq m new floorspace is additional to existing office floorspace.
 Clarification Policy OSF Final paragraph, first sentence, relating to protection of existing open space, to be deleted as it overlaps with final sentence.
 Clarification and Update Policy IA2 Missing word.
 Add 'of' after designation in sentence one.
 Clarification and Update Table 6.1 Delivery Strategy Site E Flexibility.
 Add sentence ' If deliverability and viability constraints inhibit the relocation of the leisure centre by the start of Phase 3 then this would require an early review of the AAP in respect to comparison retail provision.
 Clarification and Update in response to Government Office for London representations Section 6.3.3 Replace "APP" with "AAP" Correction Section.6.5.2 "compliment" should read "complement" Correction Section 6.5.9 Correct the total of the Investment Programme to read "£52.95 million" Correction Section A1.47 Delete paragraphs A1.47 to A1.50 Formatting error

-Appendices App 4 - linkages Delete Redundant App 5 - lifetime homes Delete Not required in the plan Transport strategy Update fo Update for Adoption Objective 2 Amend objective to read "to build furth ner traffic Amend objective to read "to build further traffic Clarification and Update in response capacity in support of the new development as to Highway Agency representations oment as to Highway Agency representations identified in the AAP".
-Objective 4 Amend objective to read "To seek to minimise Amend objective to read "To seek to minimise Clarification and Update in response the traffic and transport impacts generated to Highway Agency representations enerated to Highway Agency representations from the developments alongside commercial mmercial viability considerations.
+Appendices App 4 - linkages Delete Redundant App 5 - lifetime homes Delete Not required in the plan Transport strategy Update for Adoption Objective 2 Amend objective to read "to build further traffic capacity in support of the new development as identified in the AAP".
+Clarification and Update to Highway Agency representation and Update to Highway Agency representation.
+Objective 4 Amend objective to read "To seek to minimise the traffic and transport impacts generated from the developments alongside commercial viability considerations.
+Clarification and Update to Highway Agency representations.